 Conan Doyle’s compelling use of character hobbies serves multiple purposes in the Holmes tales.
 Beyond the role of providing character description, they define both Holmes and his approach to detective work: methodological observation, analysis and confirmation backed by scientific knowledge.
 But Holmes’s is not merely an academic or even armchair detective—he also possesses the necessary abilities to gain information, apprehend felons, and defend himself.
 He essentially is the fictional CSI of the Victorian era.
 And in this case, hobbies make the Holmes.

 Interested in Holmes’s hobbies?
 Post your thoughts in the comment section below.
-Also, sign-up to my newsletter to receive notification when new posts are available.
+Also, sign-up to the Sequence’s newletter to keep current with the latest posts.

 [*] For my quotes, I indicate the stories in which they appear because page numbers vary among the numerous anthologies, and it’s impractical to presume we’re all looking at the same book.
 For the record, the anthology I referred to was: Conan Doyle, Sir Arthur.
 Sherlock Holmes: The Complete Novels and Stories, Volume 1 and 2.
 1920.
 Reprint.
 New York: Bantam Classics, 2003.
 Print.

 [†] It’s well established that Conan Doyle loosely based Holmes and Watson on Poe’s Dupin and companion/roommate, respectively.
 For further reading, the reference lists of Holmes’s Wikipedia page is suggested—Wikipedia articles themselves are not good primary sources!